likamonsavad/Pakkie_Dashboard/README.md

 This comprehensive data offers valuable insights for the development of teaching materials that align with the needs of both teachers and students, contributing to future research.

-  **I already attached the dashboard in this repository**.
-In case reviewing online, you can accese via the link above.
+In case reviewing dashboard online, you can accese via the link above.

 ## 2. Suicide Rate of Thai population